richelbilderbeek/babette_article/response_letter/response_letter.md

 > and removing all operators that can change the height of the root node?
 > However it is done, adding a brief explanation in the main text would be good.

 The reference to the blog post has been removed.
 Indeed, we described how `babette` fixes a phylogeny crown age, by -indeed- removing all operators that can change the height of the root node.
-But, we decided to remove this paragraph althogether: the posteriors produced by BEAST2 with this setting have remarkably different branch length distributions, for unknown reasons.
+But, we decided to remove this paragraph altogether, because the posteriors produced by BEAST2 with this setting have remarkably different branch length distributions, for unknown reasons.
 Using a dated node on the crown does give the regular branch length distributions.

 > Page 7, lines 178-184: Fixing the crown age
 > and estimating the clock is an alternative to fixing the clock